Felipe-TKO/SQLPortfolio/README.md

 Hello and welcome!
 This Project is to show the average median list price of homes listed on zillow for the year 2018-2022

+The files above are the results of the queried data from topic 3

 The following will be covered:
 * The business task
 * Description of all data sources used